ku-nlp/jumanpp-jumandic/README.md

 After that run `make nornn` for training a model without RNN component.
 `make rnn` produces the model with RNN component.
 The models will be inside the `bld/model` folder.

+## Adding your words to the model

+It is possible to add your words to the model.
+To do it:
+1. Perform the configuration as described above: `python3 configure.py`
+2. Fetch the repositories `make repo`.
+3. Go into `bld/jumandic` folder, it is a local clone of [JumanDIC repository](https://github.com/ku-nlp/JumanDIC).
+4. Create a new file with the `.dic` extension in the `userdic` folder of the `bld/jumandic` folder.
+5. Put your words into that file, in JUMAN dictionary format (refer to other files for example).
+6. Execute `make clean-dic` if you have already built a Juman++ model.
+7. Build your model as shown above.

+If the built model does not contain your words, ensure that the binary dictionary was rebuilt after adding new words.